Classic Films · Foreign · Musicals

 Pineapple spear and lime (for garnish)

-Mix white rum, Orgeat, Cointreau, pineapple and orange juices in a shaker filled with ice.
+Mix white rum, Orgeat, Cointreau, pineapple, orange, and lime juices in a shaker filled with ice.
 Pour drink into a glass with the ice, and float the dark rum on top.
 Top with pineapple spear and lime wedge.

 This film gave us two great Elvis songs, “Can’t Help Falling in Love” and “Blue Hawaii”.
 The iconic singer is certainly charming enough, but even Elvis Presley can’t compete with the beauty that is Hawaii.
 I may not be able to transport myself back to 1961, but the great thing about cocktails is that they taste the same now as they did then.
 All I need is that Edith Head sundress and my fantasy will be complete.
 Cheers!